katshupzk/katshupzk/README.md

 **par/fait**

 ### About Me
-I'm a Software Engineering student with a passion for manga, especially Chainsaw Man!
+I'm a Software Engineering student with a passion for manga!

 ### Projects
 * ...